Call for projects EXPLORE#8, support for international mobility

 ELIGIBLE PUBLIC

-EXPLORE#8 is open to doctoral students for individual incoming or outgoing research visits lasting a minimum of 2 weeks.
+EXPLORE#8 is open to doctoral students for incoming or outgoing individual mobility in the form of a research stay lasting at least two weeks.
 Students must be enrolled in a doctoral program at the time of their mobility.

 DETAILS OF FINANCIAL SUPPORT

-NEW The EXPLORE#8 call for projects provides a contribution to travel and subsistence costs of up to €3,500 (maximum) per PhD student, supplemented by resources from the sending and/or host structures.
+NEW The EXPLORE#8 call for projects provides a contribution towards travel and accommodation expenses of up to €3,500 (maximum) per doctoral student, which is supplemented by resources from the sending and/or host institutions.

 The following selection criteria will be taken into account: